Last Updated on December 11, 2024 by Martina McKeough

 Buy the Right Size Footwear

-My first tip is an obvious one but is often overlooked when people are buying new shoes and boots and that is to buy the right size in the first place.
+If you want to know how to stop Docs from creasing my first tip is an obvious one but is often overlooked when people are buying new shoes and boots and that is to buy the right size in the first place.

-Poor-fitting boots or shoes are more likely to create creases because if they are too small there is too much pressure inside your shoe and if they are too big your foot moves around more as you walk.
+Poor-fitting boots or shoes are more likely to develop creases because if they are too small there is too much pressure inside your shoe and if they are too big your foot moves around more as you walk.

 Store Your Shoes Correctly